mjdean1994/sparkbot/README.md

 * `redirectUri` - The redirect URI for your OAuth 2.0 client.
 I think this is always `urn:ietf:wg:oauth:2.0:oob`.
 * `logChannelId` - The Discord channel ID where you'd like SparkBot logs to be posted.
 (SparkBot also logs to stdout)
 * `ownerId` - Your Discord member ID.
 This is how SparkBot will reach out to you if your Google API OAuth token goes bad.
+* `spreadsheetId` - The ID of the Google Sheets spreadsheet you want to record the roster on.

 To get the Discord bot token, you'll need create a new application in the [Discord Developer Portal](https://discord.com/developers/applications) and add a bot user.
 You'll be able to view and copy the token from the Bot page for your application.

 To get the GCP credentials, you'll need to create a project in Google Cloud Platform and create an OAuth 2.0 Client from the [API Credentials page](https://console.cloud.google.com/apis/credentials?project=pacific-arcadia-330621).
 Note that you may need to configure the OAuth consent screen for your project first.
 These credentials will allow SparkBot to generate a URL that you can then use to retrieve an OAuth token, which will be cached in a file alongside SparkBot until it goes bad.
 In my experience, the token goes bad every few weeks, and it's a pain in the ass.
 I've made it so that SparkBot will DM the person configured under `ownerId` with a new URL to retrieve a new token, which you can send back via DM to update the token without needing direct access to the server it's running on.

 There's a myriad of ways of getting channel and member IDs in Discord.
 You can follow the instructions found [here](https://www.remote.tools/remote-work/how-to-find-discord-id) if you don't know another way.

+Finally, to get the spreadsheet ID, simply navigate to whatever Google Sheets spreadsheet you want to use.
+You want to use the long unique ID in the URL for your spreadsheet.
+For example, if the URL is `docs.google.com/spreadsheets/d/1234/edit#gid=0`, your spreadsheet ID is `1234`.

+If you don't know what a JSON file might look like, you can reference `config.json.sample` in this repository for general structure.

 ## Contribution Guidelines
 * The `.gitignore` file should not be modified in any way.